tiny-express/native/README.md

 This project is also useful for new developers in practical programming.

 ###  Optimization
-- This library is originally developed in C but we still can make things go faster by optimizing in GNU Assembly
+- This library is originally developed in C but we still can make things go faster by optimizing in GAS for Linux amd64
-- C version of that function should be implemented first then optimize again in GNU Assembly for Linux Amd64
+- C version of that function should be delivered first
+- Documentation for GAS can be found at here: [http://cs.lmu.edu/~ray/notes/gasexamples](http://cs.lmu.edu/~ray/notes/gasexamples)

 ### Useful Resources
 - Debugging & Profiling with [Valgrind](http://valgrind.org/)